She Came to Give It to You

-"She Came to Give It to You" is a song by American singer Usher, featuring Nicki Minaj and uncredited vocals from Pharrell Williams.
+"She Came to Give It to You" (also titled "She Came II Give It II U") is a song by American singer Usher, featuring Nicki Minaj and uncredited vocals from Pharrell Williams.
 It was released on July 8, 2014, through RCA Records.
 RCA Records sent the song to US rhythmic contemporary and contemporary hit radio on July 14, 2014.
 Originally intended to be the second single from his eighth studio album Hard II Love, the song was scrapped from the standard edition track listing, with the track only being included on the Japanese edition of the album.

 Minaj first mentioned the video in an interview with MTV, and was licensed to General Mills for its use in a new Honey Nut Cheerios commercial featuring Usher himself, debuting on August 25, 2014.
 The song quoted part of the lyrical melody of "Just Be Good to Me", a 1983 single by The S.O.S.
 Band, written and produced by Jimmy Jam & Terry Lewis and "Got to Give It Up" from Marvin Gaye.

 Music video

 On August 26, 2014, a music video for the track was released.
 Influenced by the rhythm beats of Haitian Rara bass horn.
+The music video on YouTube has received over 10 million views as of May 2024.